tminglei/movies-javascript-bolt/README.md

 ### Run locally

 * Start Neo4j ([Download & Install](http://neo4j.com/download)) locally and open the [Neo4j Browser](http://localhost:7474).
-* Install the Movies dataset with `:play movies`, click the statement, and hit the triangular "Run" button.
+* Install the Movies dataset with `:play movies`, click the `CREATE` statement, and hit the triangular "Run" button.
-* Click the large CREATE statement and hit the triangular “Run” button to insert the data.
 * Clone this project from GitHub
 * Run the App inside the Webpack Dev Server: